Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

       ...
    }

 In addition to the file :literal:`estimatableParameters.h`, the file :literal:`estimatableParameters.cpp` also has to be modified.
-In particular, a short description of each estimatable parameter has to be provided in the function :literal:`getParameterTypeString`, as it is done as follows for the parameters :literal:`radiation_pressure_coefficient` and :literal:`rotation_pole_position`:
+In particular, a short description of each estimatable parameter has to be provided in the function :literal:`getParameterTypeString`, as it is done in the following for the parameters :literal:`radiation_pressure_coefficient` and :literal:`rotation_pole_position`:

 .. code-block:: cpp